New bounds on the anti-Ramsey numbers of star graphs: Notation and Preliminaries

 \section{Notation and Preliminaries}

-Throughout this paper, we consider connected graphs with minimum degree $\delta\geq 3$.
-An edge $2$-coloring of a graph $G$ with $c$ colors is a map ${\cal C}: E(G)\rightarrow [c]$, such that a vertex is incident with edges of at most two colors.
-Let ${\rm ALG}(G)$ denote the number of colors in the coloring returned by Algorithm \ref{alg:feng} for the graph $G$, and let ${\rm OPT}(G)$ be the number of colors in the maximum edge $2$-coloring of $G$.
+Throughout this paper, we consider connected graphs with minimum degree $\delta\geq q+1$, where $q\geq 2$.
+An edge $q$-coloring of a graph $G$ with $c$ colors is a map ${\cal C}: E(G)\rightarrow [c]$, such that a vertex is incident with edges of at most $q$ colors.
+Let ${\rm ALG}(G)$ denote the number of colors in the coloring returned by Algorithm~\ref{alg:feng} for the graph $G$, and let ${\rm OPT}(G)$ be the number of colors in a maximum edge $q$-coloring of $G$.